Embird Embroidery Software

 Fig. 5

-Note: shaping commands do not work with linear objects like outline, connection or manual stitches.
+Note: Shaping commands do not work with linear objects like outlines, connections, or manual stitches.

 The Red Parts